nhsconnect/gpconnect/pages/integration/integration_illustrated.md

 For further details on this step please see the [Spine Secure Proxy](integration_spine_secure_proxy.html) page.

-Please see the full worked example below for the steps required consume the GP Connect Appointments capability.
+Please see the full worked example below for the steps required to consume the GP Connect Appointment Management capability.

-## Worked example: Integrate with Spine to book an appointment at a GP practice ##
+## Worked example: Integrate with Spine to book an appointment at the patient's registered GP practice ##

-The following sequence diagram illustrates all the steps which a GP Connect consumer would be required to undertake in order to book an appointment at a GP practice.
+The following sequence diagram illustrates the steps which a GP Connect consumer would be required to undertake in order to book an appointment at the patient's registered GP practice.

 <img src="images/integration/integration_sequence_diagram.png" alt="Sequence diagram for booking an appointment end to end interactions" style="max-width:100%;max-height:100%;">